-Auditions are on a ‘as needed’ basis.
+Auditions are on an ‘as needed’ basis.
 Normally, Dr. Rainey visits with the prospective musician to determine their musical background, strengths, and current playing ability.
 Prospective musicians often sit in with the orchestra during a practice to determine whether they feel they would be able to meet the level of performance required of the members of the Orchestra.
 If there are numerous individuals interested in one section, then auditions may be held to determine who will fill the spot.
-This will be done before a small audition committee, and interested individuals will recieve music to prepare at least two weeks in advance.
+This will be done before a small audition committee, and interested individuals will receive music to prepare at least two weeks in advance.

 How good a musician do I have to be to participate with WCSO?